awodzicki/awodzicki.github.io/cyclisticbikeshare.md

 +	member_casual, Character Varying, The type of rider completing the rental: member or casual

 **2.1 Uploading to PostrgreSQL**
 	The CSV files for 12 months of data with were too large to combine and manipulate within excel, so I used PostgreSQL to import and combine the files into one table.
-I ensured that there was consistency between the column titles of each file before importing.
-Combing the 12 CSV files into a single dataset streamlined the analysis process.
+I ensured that there was consistency between the column titles of each file before importing and combing the 12 CSV files into a single table to query all data at once.

 **2.2 Preview data**
-	I previewed the data by running the query below to gain a better understanding of they formatting of the data and identify any missing data.
+	I previewed the data with the query below to gain a better understanding of the formatting and identify any missing data.

 ```SQL
 SELECT *